How do you decide to buy an item? I think a good practice is to come up with at least three ways to wear an item before purchasing it.

 I love to wear a puffer vest as I think they are warm but not too bulky.
-In Chicago, I sometimes wear this type of look, but I add a wool coat such as a tan camel’s hair one.
+In Chicago, I sometimes wear this type of look, but I add a wool coat such as a tan camel’s hair.
 I wear it unbuttoned if it’s not ridiculously cold as I love the appearance of all of the layers.

 In this image, you can see my white turtleneck.
 Pro-tip: Instead of wearing the neckline with the turtleneck folded outwards, I folded some of the fabric inside the top.
 It looks more like a high-mock turtleneck.
-I think this is a smart trick for those turtlenecks that are so high that I feel like Bazooka Joe from the bubble gum comics!
+I think this is a smart trick for those turtlenecks that are so high that I feel like Bazooka Joe from the Bubble Gum comics!

 Outfit #3: Valentine’s Day Shirt with a Striped Tee and Bootcut Jeans

-In this last outfit, I paired the Valentine’s Day shirt with a red striped tee shirt.
-I left the shirt unbuttoned and I tucked in the shirt.
+In this last outfit, I paired the Valentine’s Day shirt with a red striped tee (similar, here) I left the shirt unbuttoned and I tucked in the shirt.
 Pro-tip: If you are uncomfortable tucking in your tee shirt, another clever way to wear these pieces is to simply button the lower buttons of the shirt over the tee.
 This masks any tummy but still looks elevated.

-In this look, I wore dark-wash boot-cut jeans by NYDJ which is a VERY COMFORTABLE pair of jeans!
+In this look, I wore dark-wash boot-cut NYDJ jeans which is a VERY COMFORTABLE pair of jeans!
 Pro-tip: The waistline has a gentle but supportive stretch to keep that tummy tucked in.
 I love this brand of pants!
 I am wearing black suede booties which continue to extend my leg line as they blend well with the dark wash.

 Pro-tip: I know skinny jeans are much less visible on the fashion front and if you haven’t tried boot-cut ones, you’re missing out.
 They are VERY FLATTERING to all figure types as the gentle flare of the lower leg balances any hip or mid-section fullness.
 Give them a try, especially this brand!

 So, do you love this Valentine’s Day shirt?
-Obviously, I do!
+I do!
 I hope I’ve inspired you to shop your closet for any red or pink things that would make you feel like celebrating Valentine’s Day!
 And of course, take a peek at some of my posts down below if you’re short on inspiration.

 PS Here are a few posts to enjoy: